An Atlanta wrongful death lawyer can help family members get compensation if a loved one dies due to someone else’s negligence.

 When a loved one is lost, you have only one shot at justice.
 The truth is that many law firms either are not properly staffed or are not willing to spend the time and effort necessary to illustrate the full value of the deceased’s life.
 The Stoddard Firm is different.
 We maintain an extraordinarily low case load so we can dedicate extensive time and substantial financial resources to obtain the full compensation our clients deserve.

 Reaching out to us is free.
-Please give us a call or contact us online so we can answer your questions and discuss what is necessary to achieve a favorable result.
+Please give us a call at 470-467-2200 or contact us online so we can answer your questions and discuss what is necessary to achieve a favorable result.
 It never hurts to have more information.
 Our wrongful death lawyers are always compassionate and respectful because we understand that you are hurting.
 We can talk at a time that is convenient for you.

 FREQUENTLY ASKED QUESTIONS